MozartSoares/cse325_team7_project/README.md

 **Key Functionality:**

-- Admin authentication to register items
+- Admin authentication to register, edit, or remove items
+- Track inventory levels and item categories
+- Add images and descriptions for each item
+- Search and filter items by category, price, or availability
+- Option for users to request or purchase items (if extended to e-commerce)

 **Target Users:**

+- Store owners or sellers
-- People who want to sell an item
+- People looking to list items for sale

 ---